SITE MENU

 Kyles of Bute

-Kyles of Bute - copyright Joanne Mackenzie-Winters 2006
+Kyles of Bute - copyright The Internet Guide to Scotland 2006

 Bute is a pretty little island about 15 miles long and less than 5 miles wide just off the west coast of southern Scotland.
-With a population of just over 7000, it is very easy to reach from Glasgow and was a popular holiday destination during Victorian times when the Clyde was booming.
+With a population of around 6,500, it is very easy to reach from Glasgow and was a popular holiday destination during Victorian times when the Clyde was booming.

 It still has much to offer with hills in the north, lots of sandy beaches, ruined chapels and forts, yachting, fishing, golf, etc. Bute's many gardens benefit from the Gulf Stream which gives the island a mild climate enabling palm trees and other exotic plants to grow here.
 One of the main visitor attractions is the spectacular Mount Stuart House which is definitely worth a trip.